readium/lcp-specs/readium-lcp-draft.md

 3. The signature value and the Provider Certificate are added to the License Document in the `signature` object, as described in [Section 3.8](#signing-the-license-the-signature-object).

-The steps <b>REQUIRED</b> of the Reading System to validate the signature are:
+The steps <b class="rfc">required</b> of the Reading System to validate the signature are:

 1. Obtain the Root Certificate from the License Authority.
 This certificate is embedded in the Reading System to validate all Provider Certificates.